 Advanced Suspension Tuning

-Aero Hybrid System comes complete with Ohlins TTx22 Aero Cartridge, spring, TiCN coated upper fork tubes, low friction guide sleeves and Ohlins 1330 Fork oil and SKF dual seals complete with Installation and Custom Shipping Box.
+Aero Hybrid System comes complete with Ohlins TTx22 Aero Cartridge, spring, TiCN coated upper fork tubes, low friction guide sleeves and Ohlins 1330 Fork oil and SKF dual seals complete with Installation and Custom Shipping Box and Free Shipping

-Aero DLC Hybrid System comes complete with Ohlins TTx22 Aero Cartridge, Spring, TiCN coated upper fork tubes, low friction guide sleeves, DLC-A coated lower tubes, Ohlins 1330 Fork oil and SKF Dual seals complete with Installation and Custom Shipping Box
+Aero Arctic Hybrid System comes complete with Ohlins TTx22 Aero Cartridge, Spring, TiCN coated upper fork tubes, FN Arctic Coated lower tubes Low Stiction guide sleeves, Ohlins 1330 Fork oil and SKF Dual seals complete with Installation and Custom Shipping Box and Free Shipping

 The Authentic Coppersmith AERO Hybrid System is unlike anything else on the market.
 This unique design took the best of both worlds as far as fork go.
 The lightweight and tuneability of the air fork in one leg combined with the unmatched grip and comfort of the Ohlins TTx22 cartridge in the other leg.